-Back in 2001, Steve Lipscomb, the current C.E.O. of World Poker Tour Enterprises Inc, had a revelation while producing a documentary film on poker.
+Back in 2001, Steve Lipscomb, the former C.E.O. of World Poker Tour Enterprises Inc, had a revelation while producing a documentary film on poker.
 He realized that the only way to make watching poker on TV exciting and engaging was to let the viewers see each player’s hands (including the two face-down cards in the Texas Hold ‘em version of the game).

 He put the cameras right on the rim of the table (an idea borrowed from a British TV program) and added some nifty editing to create a fast-moving human drama.
 He pitched his idea for a new kind poker TV to cable.
 The Travel Channel was interested, and two years later the World Poker Tour made its debut.
 It was an immediate success, and ESPN followed with the World Series of Poker.
 Needless to say, both shows had big paydays for the winners.

 If shows like World Poker Tour, World Series of Poker, and Celebrity Poker Showdown made the game glamorous and exciting, it was the Internet that made it accessible.
 Hundreds, perhaps thousands, of poker “rooms” open to anyone, operate offshore to avoid the reach of those annoying U.S. gambling laws.
 The largest sites have millions of registered users.
 At peak playing times, hundreds of millions of dollars are wagered by tens of thousands of people playing at thousands of virtual “tables.”